 Event-Based Components Overview

 Event-Based Components (EBC) are the next step after "traditional" components or Injection-Based Components (IBC).
-Both are components
+Both are

 , but EBCs don´t have any dependencies on particular "service components".